AdrianaVlad/Backgammon-Python-project/README.md

 - bearing off functionality:
 	- if no pieces outside of your house, can take pieces out of the board
 	- update 'borne off' label for respective color
+	- can make 'normal' moves from higher pieces if the column coresponding to the dice roll is empty
+	- if column empty but no higher pieces, can only remove highest lower piece(s) (using highest dice roll)

+TODO:
+- if no (more) valid moves, skip turn
 - win functionality:
 	- if all pieces borne off, display winner
 	- back to main menu button on win screen